jss367/jss367.github.io/_posts/2018-10-11-software-customizations.md

 ### Color Coding Database

 It can be really useful to color code your databases.
 This makes them automatically appear in the files menu in that color.
-To do so, you need to right click on the database in the Database Explorer (left-side panel).
+To do so, you need to right click on a database or a subfolder in the Database Explorer (left-side panel).
 The follow the menu as you can see in the image below.

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/3067731/214940892-2d062527-7a8c-41e4-93e2-c302c8edf772.png">